Humble Gods

-Biography
+History

 The band's membership consisted of: Daddy X, Doug Carrion, Byron McMackin, Josh Freeze, Scott Koziol, and Brad Gordon.
 Past members include: Jason Thirsk of Pennywise, Bianca Halstead, Ricky Vodka (of Motochrist), Spike Xavier (Mind Over Four) and Lou Dog (of the Kottonmouth Kings).
 Jason Thirsk only recorded one album with Humble Gods, No Heroes.
 Thirsk had been in rehabilitation for alcoholism and also suffered from depression.
 Shortly after recording the album he died of a self-inflicted gunshot wound July 29, 1996, at the age of 28.
 Their debut album Humble Gods was released October 17, 1995, on WEA.
 Their second album No Heroes was released October 15, 1996, on Hollywood Records.
 The bassist on the album, Bianca Halstead, was killed in a car accident in New Orleans while on tour with the all-female band Betty Blowtorch.
 Humble Gods ended up disbanding in 1997, causing Daddy X to refocus on Kottonmouth Kings, with the group going on to become one of the most popular independent hip hop groups of the 2000s.
 In 2003, Humble Gods re-formed, and later released their third album, Born Free on January 6, 2004, on Suburban Noize Records.